ovh/terraform-ovh-commons/journey/4-new-region-new-provider/README.md

 ## Adding the B region with the B instance

-We'll start by adding a new OpenStack provider targgeting a new region in 'main.tf'
+We'll start by adding a new OpenStack provider targeting a new region in 'main.tf'

 ```terraform
 provider "openstack" {